a5552033/P2PM/README.md

 # P2PM
-This is the code for the P2PM paper simulation.
+This is the code of the P2PM paper simulation for LongLuo.